 Marker-based augmented reality

-The trigger image (marker) has to be unique, avoid using stock photos by all means (if you are using apps which are cloud reco based) as these may already be utilized by other projects or apps.
-It’s better to capture your unique content or create a custom-made design to avoid such issues.
+The trigger image (marker) has to be unique, avoid using stock photos by all means (if you are using apps which are cloud recognition based) as these may already be utilized by other projects or apps.
+It’s better to capture your unique content or create a custom design to avoid such issues.

 To bring this unique photo to life and show your augmented reality content, the mobile device regardless of the app you’re using, will use computer vision.